cuijustin0617/query_driven_rec_datasets/README.md

 A dataset of travel destination recommendations based on WikiVoyage pages:
 - 100 natural language queries in `queries_travel.txt`
 - Ground truth for various cities in `gt_cities.json`
-- Corpus of 774 cities with detailed descriptions from WikiVoyage
+- Corpus of 775 cities with detailed descriptions from WikiVoyage

 ## Labeling Pipeline

 The repository also includes the complete labeling pipeline used to create these datasets.
 The pipeline uses Large Language Models to generate binary relevance labels for query-document pairs.

-For detailed instructions on how to use the labeling pipeline, including configuration options, input formats, and output explanations, please refer to the dedicated `README.md` in the `labelling` folder.
+For detailed instructions on how to use the labeling pipeline, including configuration options, input formats, and output explanations, please **refer to the dedicated `README.md`** in the `labelling` folder.